 Heart failure is an incurable condition that with time often develops into class 4.
 The road to transplantation or death in heart failure involves great suffering and these patients need a lot of care and nursing.
 Patients with severe heart failure are generally continuously hospitalized.
 It is costly to transplant a heart.
 It requires extensive logistics with several surgical teams and air transport to carry out the transplant.
 Post-transplant, the patient is also dependent on immunosuppressive medication to reduce the risk of rejection of the transplanted heart.

 The biggest problem is that the availability of donor hearts is very limited and only about 5,000 are transplanted each year worldwide.
-Annually, an estimated 50 000 patients are suffering from such an advanced heart failure that they are placed on the transplantation list.
-Most of these patients die while waiting for a donated heart.
+Annually, an estimated 50,000 patients are suffering from such advanced heart failure that they are placed on the transplantation list.
+Most of these patients die while waiting for a donor heart.

-The number of patients with advanced heart failure and in need of help are much greater than those placed in the donation list.
-Only the sickest patients are placed on the list.
+The number of patients with advanced heart failure and in need of help are much greater than those placed on the waiting list.
+Only the youngest patients, with the most urgent need for a new heart, and who do not suffer from other diseases are placed on the list.

 Global statistics on the number of patients with advanced heart failure are limited.